POM: Prescription only medicine

 A withdrawal syndrome may also occur when abruptly changing over from a benzodiazepine with a long duration of action (for example, Frisium) to one with a short duration of action.

 Respiratory function should be monitored in patients with chronic or acute severe respiratory insufficiency and a dose reduction of clobazam may be necessary.
-Clobazam is contraindicated in patients with severe respiratory insufficiency (please refer to section 4.3 Contraindications).
+Clobazam is contraindicated in patients with severe respiratory insufficiency (see section 4.3).

 In patients with impairment of renal or hepatic function, responsiveness to clobazam and susceptibility to adverse effects are increased, and a dose reduction may be necessary.
 In long-term treatment renal and hepatic function must be checked regularly.